darragh50/BirdID/README.md

 # Bird Identifier App

-A mobile application for identifying birds by their song using AI.
+A mobile application for identifying birds by their song using AI

 ## Tech Stack